Program in Multicultural Women's and Gender Studies

 Graduate Degrees Offered

 The program in Multicultural Women’s and Gender Studies offers an exciting curriculum that integrates diverse perspectives and critically applies feminist/womanist scholarship on behalf of social justice.
 The Master of Arts degree in Multicultural Women’s and Gender Studies and the Doctor of Philosophy degree in Multicultural Women’s and Gender Studies emphasize an understanding and appreciation of Women’s and Gender Studies (WGS) as a transdisciplinary field of study.
 Undergraduate and graduate courses are regularly taught by over thirty faculty from across the University.
-WGS uses multiple critical lenses to question, expand, and transform existing modes of knowledge and power in the service of social justice.
+MWGS uses multiple critical lenses to question, expand, and transform existing modes of knowledge and power in the service of social justice.
 It provides a curriculum grounded in diverse feminist and womanist theories, methodologies, and ethics; promotes interdisciplinary scholarly endeavors; and seeks to prepare leaders, particularly women, who will have the skills to negotiate change in academic and community settings.

 M.A. in Multicultural Women's and Gender Studies